vsrinivas/fuchsia/docs/magenta/kernel_objects.md

 ## Kernel Object security
-In principle, kernel objects do not have an intrinsic notion of security and do not do authorization; security rights are held by each handle.
-A Single process can have two different handles to the same object with different rights.
+In principle, kernel objects do not have an intrinsic notion of security and do not do authorization checks; security rights are held by each handle.
+A single process can have two different handles to the same object with different rights.